-Asian shares rally on China rebound; trade worries linger
+Asian shares rally on rebound, but outlook murky

 “The ongoing drip feed of high US interest rates is creating consternation,” said Oliver.
 “Obviously it’s pushing up the US dollar and putting downward pressure on Asian currencies generally, including the renminbi, and that could well have further to go.”

 The Chinese yuan traded as low as 6.6441 to the dollar on Friday, its lowest level since November.
+It traded at 6.6161 to the dollar around 0605 GMT.

 Oil prices also came under pressure from trade frictions, falling despite tight crude market conditions that had pushed prices to three-and-a-half-year highs on Thursday.

-U.S. crude dipped 0.4 percent to $73.16 a barrel.
-Brent crude was 0.3 percent lower at $77.65 per barrel.
 Gold remained near six-month lows, weighed down by trade worries, interest rate expectations and the strong dollar.

-On Friday, spot gold was trading slightly higher at $1248.71 per ounce, but was still headed for its worst monthly performance since November 2016.
+On Friday, spot gold was trading up 0.2 percent at $1250.30 per ounce, but was still headed for its worst monthly performance since November 2016.
 [GOL/]

 Reporting by Andrew Galbraith; Editing by Simon Cameron-Moore